 This is an elective, self-directed course for majors and non-majors who wish to investigate a specific area of landscape architecture.
 The primary goal of the course is to provide students with focused research and/or design exploration of a specific topic of interest under the advisement of a faculty member who monitors and critiques student's progress.
-Through intentional and critical involvement in their special study pursuits, students are encouraged to engage thoughtfully with their chosen topics to foster a deeper understanding and potentially advancing the field of landscape architecture.
+Students should strive to contribute new knowledge to the profession that addresses current and future challenges through thoughtful and critical engagement in their directed study endeavors.